Jaylondelgado/case-n-parts/journal/Jarett.md

 ## June 6th, 2022

 Worked on more CRUD operations with the team.
 We were able to INSERT a build using a transaction.
 My teammates and I were also able to get an api for an entire builds list.
+We were able to incorporate authentication on a build api

+## June 7th, 2022
+Added a pictureURL linked to build.
+Refactored INSERT, GET requests for build to have a image linked to a build.
+Working on updating a build for incomplete builds.
+Private field for published builds.